inmve/free-ai-coding/README.md

 | Gemini 2.5 Pro | 63.2% | Google |

 ### Contributing

-Help improve this resource by sharing your actual usage experience → [Submit your feedback](https://free-ai-usage.vercel.app/)

 If you spot an error, missing source link, or have updated quota/model information, please open an issue or pull request with a source.
 New tool contributions are welcomed!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.